scrtlabs/catalyst/docs/source/development-guidelines.rst

 Development with Docker
 -----------------------

-If you want to work with zipline using a `Docker`__ container, you'll need to build the ``Dockerfile`` in the Zipline root directory, and then build ``Dockerfile-dev``.
+If you want to work with Catalyst using a `Docker`__ container, you'll need to build the ``Dockerfile`` in the Catalyst root directory, and then build ``Dockerfile-dev``.
 Instructions for building both containers can be found in ``Dockerfile`` and ``Dockerfile-dev``, respectively.